BISICHI MINING - Report on Payments to Governments

-Bisichi Mining plc together with its subsidiaries issuesthe following report on payments to government for the yearended 31 December2016.
+LAP's main market quoted subsidiary company (a subsidiary under IFRS 10), Bisichi Mining plc ("Bisichi"), in which the Company owns 41.52% of Bisichi's issued ordinary share capital, together with its subsidiaries has issuedthe following report on Payments to Governments for the yearended 31 December2016.

 This Report provides an overview of the payments to governments made by Bisichi Mining plc and its subsidiaries for the year ended 31 December 2016 as required under the UK Reports on Payments to Governments Regulation 2014 and its amendment in December 2015 (the UK Regulations).
 This Report is also intended to satisfy the requirements of the Disclosure and Transparency Rules of the Financial Conduct Authority in the United Kingdom.